rimuyamaura/rimuyamaura-portfolio/README.md

 ### Features to implement:

-- add scroll indicator to projects page
+- add scroll indicator to projects page, showing you can scroll down